Wilmcote: Economy

 Wilmcote contains areas of good limestone, and a significant quarrying industry grew up in the eighteenth and nineteenth centuries, particularly after the opening of the Stratford-upon-Avon Canal in 1816 which was routed through Wilmcote because of its quarries.
 Today the area has many small disused quarries, mostly filled in, and just-visible paths of tramways linking them to the canal.
 A larger quarry, which has not been filled in, is now a nature reserve.
 There are remains of lime kilns, built to turn the limestone into cement.

 Wilmcote stone splits well into sheets and was used for paving as well as for building.
 It was used for paving the floors in the United Kingdom Houses of Parliament when these were rebuilt in the nineteenth century.

 The last of the quarries closed in the early twentieth century, but they have left a great legacy for the village.
-There are several rows of former quarry workers cottages, built in Wilmcote stone, and a pub called the Masons' Arms.
-(Now closed).
+There are several rows of former quarry workers cottages, built in Wilmcote stone, and a former pub which was known as the Masons' Arms.
 The quarries were among the reasons why the canal and railway were routed through Wilmcote.
 The first Wilmcote railway station opened in 1860, on a site alongside the canal wharves; it was replaced by the present station when the line was doubled in 1908.

+The Masons' Arms pub closed closed in 2019 and is currently being converted into a residential property.
+The Mary Arden is the village's only remaining pub.

 Governance

-Wilmcote is part of the Aston Cantlow ward of Stratford on Avon District Council, and is represented by Councillor Sir William Lawrence Baronet, Conservative.
+Wilmcote is part of the Aston Cantlow ward of Stratford on Avon District Council, and is represented by Councillor Ian Shenton, Conservative.
 Nationally it is part of Stratford on Avon constituency, whose member of parliament following the 2010 election is Nadhim Zahawi of the Conservative Party.
 It was included in the West Midlands electoral region of the European Parliament.